 Stand near to the golf ball for a superior position.
 Focus on the ball and lock your knees as you move your weight to your heels.
 Do this by stepping on the balls of your feet while flexing your knees.
 You have enough knee flex when your weight is evenly distributed over your feet.

 Now lower your club onto the front thigh—one inch above the kneecap.
 If not, adjust the golf ball’s distance from you.
+If you’re a true golf enthusiast and want to experience the pinnacle of golfing excellence, check out the latest Masters tickets price for the prestigious Masters golf tournament and witness the world’s top golfers compete for the coveted green jacket!

 No leg straightening or flexion is required to move your feet closer or further away from the ball.